Congratulations on starting a business! You don’t need our help making it amazing, but we’d love to help you protect it. This quick guide can help.

 If you’re operating your business as an LLC (Limited Liability Company), your personal finances will be protected from lawsuits.
 If a customer slips on a spilled Merry Berry in your smoothie shop, you won’t have to pay medical expenses out of your own pocket.
 But your business will still be on the hook and could be bankrupted without insurance.

 In many cases you are.
 Most states require you to carry Workers’ Comp if you have employees.
 And landlords, vendors and other partners usually require you to carry General Liability insurance before they’ll enter into a contract with you.

 Every business is different, so this is only intended to start the conversation!
 The most commonly purchased types of coverage for a new or growing business include:

 combines three important types of coverage to save you money: General Liability, Property and Business Interruption.

 A BOP covers property damage or personal injury that occurs in your space or while you’re doing your work, as well as damages (such as copyright violation) stemming from your communications.
 It also helps you replace lost or damaged property and recover the costs of lost work time.

 Also, “BOP” is fun to say.
 We won’t judge.

-Cyber covers costs associated with a data breach or other cyberattack, including repairs, legal judgments, regulatory fines and more.
+covers costs associated with a data breach or other cyberattack, including repairs, legal judgments, regulatory fines and more.
 Do you take credit cards and store sensitive information?
-Cybercriminals are increasingly noticing you.
-(As recently as 2016, 40% of all cyber incidents targeted small businesses).
+Cybercriminals are likely to target you.
+(More than two-thirds of small businesses have experienced a cyberattack).